Consequences of non-payment

 Non-degree student late payment policy

-Non-degree students are required to pay all tuition and fees by the University’s first payment date for the current term.
-If you are a non-degree student who does not pay, your registration for the current term may be canceled.
-If you are canceled from a class(es) for nonpayment, you must contact the Registrar’s Office to re-register.
+If you are a non-degree student, you are required to pay your student account balance in full by the University’s first payment date for the current term.
+If you do not meet this requirement, your registration for the current term may be canceled.
+If your enrollment is canceled, you must contact the Registrar’s Office to re-register.
 Be advised that you have no guarantee that the same class(es) will be available.

 Collection Procedures and Fees